AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 To accept an invitation, follow these steps:

-1. Open and review the email invitation from OSIsoft Cloud Services.
+1. Open and review the email invitation from OSIsoft Cloud Services (OCS).

 1. Select the **VIEW COMMUNITY INVITE** link.